Our vision is to become the global centre of regulatory excellence for innovation, training and collaboration in extractive industries.

 On February 16, 2017 the Center on Regulation and Markets at Brookings partnered with the University of Pennsylvania Law School's Penn Program on Regulation to host the launch of the new Brookings Institution Press book, "Achieving Regulatory Excellence," which offers guidance from experts around the world for how regulators in all fields of policy can succeed in today's demanding environment.

-The event featured the book’s editor, Cary Coglianese, the director of the Penn Program on Regulation and the Edward B. Shils Professor of Law at the University of Pennsylvania, Jim Ellis of ICORE, and other leading experts who contributed to the book.
+The event featured the book’s editor, Cary Coglianese, the director of the Penn Program on Regulation and the Edward B. Shils Professor of Law at the University of Pennsylvania, Jim Ellis and other leading experts who contributed to the book.